Frequently Asked Questions

 I normally see people once or twice a week for therapy, although am willing to look at other options that may suit you better.

-Supervision may be offered on a different basis to meet your needs.
+Clinical consultation may be offered on a different basis to meet your needs.

 Where is your practice based?